socketteer/worldspider/README.md

 ## Instructions

+### Installing from vsix

-Install using the command `code --install-extension worldspider-0.0.2.vsix`.
+Install using the command `code --install-extension worldspider-0.0.N.vsix`.

+### Testing from source

+1. Clone this repository.
+2. Run `npm install` to install dependencies.
+3. Press `F5` to open a new window with the extension loaded.

+### Required settings

 After installing, set `worldspider.apiKey` to your OpenAI API key.